Did you know that Boston Terriers are at higher risk when temperatures get high?

 Help your pooch cool down from the inside out.
 You can give your dog:

-Read also: High-value dog treats blog post for more ideas!
+Read also: Boston Terrier Treats blog post for more ideas!

 Don’t leave your pooch in the car alone.
 No matter if you leave the car air conditioning on or the windows are down… It’s just not safe.